GlynL/Udemy-Wordpress-Developer/themes/fictional-university-theme/notes.md

     echo "</pre>";
 }

-# Create our own function - reusable coe
+# Create our own function - reusable code
 * pass associative array as $args
 * use if statements to set defaults if args aren't provided
 * set default $args to NULL - if not provided will still have a value